Have you been injured in an accident that was not your fault?

 When a patient sustains an injury or illness as the result of a GP, nurse or other medical professional's lack of care, it may be possible to make a clinical negligence claim.
-If you have been affected by clinical negligence, our panel of specialist clinical negligence solicitors can help you make a claim against the NHS hospital or private clinic.
+If you have been affected by clinical negligence, the panel of specialist clinical negligence solicitors can help you make a claim against the NHS hospital or private clinic.

 Alternatively, you could make a formal complaint if you are just looking for a deeper understanding of what happened as opposed to a compensation award.
 For example, you can contact Warneford Hospital, Warneford Lane, Headington, Oxford, Oxfordshire, to make a complaint against Oxford Health NHS Foundation Trust.

 The long-term effect serious injury can have is understood by Courts and insurance companies when they are working out injury compensation.
 By relieving the financial stress catastrophic and serious injury places on an injured claimant and their dependants, injury compensation enables people to prioritise recovery.

 Quittance's network of solicitors correspond with insurance providers, the defendant's representatives and medical providers, helping to ensure people impacted by serious accidents receive the support they need.
 Injuries and medical conditions considered by the Courts to be catastrophic or serious range from deep vein thrombosis to chemical poisoning.